Aadarshuk/SQL-Browser/README.md

 # SQL-Browser
-This application will helps you to execute the SQL statements
+This application will helps you to execute the SQL commands like DML, DDL.